blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 ## Hot-patch shader loading

 We keep track of changes made to the shader files during runtime.
 When you change a shader, it will _immediately_ be recompiled and injected into the program _at runtime_, so you can instantly get feedback on what changed.
 This makes it very easy and fun to experiment with our shaders while running - try it out for yourself.
 For example, the painting shader is disabled by default from the [`paintfrag.glsl`](/shaders/paintfrag.glsl) file.
 If you comment out the `return` statement near the beggning of `main` the painting effect will be enabled.
+Note that we don't do this for the Qt port.

 ## About the Qt version